The Guide to Selling an Online Business on Flippa

 Above everything else, buyers are looking for a business that has experienced an upward trend.
-Month over month, your subscriptions, page views, and more importantly, revenue, are rising.
-If it’s flat-line growth, that could mean consistency which as we’ve said will often attract buyers.
+Month over month, your subscriptions, page views, and, more importantly, revenue are rising.
+Flat-line growth could mean consistency, which, as we’ve said, will often attract buyers.

-However, if your business has declining, this may be the one factor that makes you hold off on selling (for now).
-Buyers will be concerned and skeptical, and if you can’t logically explain the decline it might not be the right time to sell.
+However, if your business has declined, this may be the one factor that makes you hold off on selling (for now).
+Buyers will be concerned and skeptical, and if you can’t logically explain the decline, it might not be the right time to sell.

 Do you want to sell?